drjkuo/JujiOA/README.md

 The client side works very similar to the abovementioned.
 The difference is sending the request to another API.

 #### Server side
-On the server side, in the index.js file, we leverage twitter.getSearch by @BoyCook to pull the most 10 popular tweets of the designated twitter ID from Twitter, and return top 10 liked tweets to the client.
+On the server side, in the index.js file, I leverage twitter.getSearch by @BoyCook to pull the most 10 popular tweets of the designated twitter ID from Twitter, and return top 10 liked tweets to the client.

 ```javascript
 app.get('/hot', function (req, res) {